StarbirdTech/AI-Blueprints/ngc-integration/agentic-rag-with-tensorrtllm/data/context/aistudio/quick-start/quick-start.md

         - Search for NVIDIA NGC GPU optimized containers and frameworks.

-- **Create a Custom Workspace**: Before creating the project, you can add additional pip packages and libraries to the base images.
-To do this, click **Add Custom Libraries** under the workspace name and either type the package name and version or upload a requirements.txt file.
+- **[Create a Custom Workspace](/docs/aistudio/using-aistudio/workspaces/custom-workspace.md)**: Before creating the project, you can add additional pip packages and libraries to the base images.
+To do this click **Add Custom Libraries** under the workspace name and either type the package name and version or upload a requirements.txt file.

 - **[Configure Notebooks](/docs/aistudio/using-aistudio/workspaces/reusing-workspace.md)**: After you create your project, the workspace will start, pull in your assets, and let you use them directly in the notebook.